• Skip to primary navigation

 Salting Large Cuts Of Meat

-I learned how to salt meat from the book Salt, Fat, Acid, Heat by Samin Nosrat.
-In the book, Samin has a chart titled “Basic Salting Guidelines*” which demonstrates how to salt meat, vegetables, and grains by the pound.
-Six different salts are listed (fine sea salt, maldon, sel gris, table, morton’s kosher, and diamond crystal) along with their amounts per pound/cut of meat.
-I only use Diamond Crystal kosher salt, so I follow the guidelines for that specific salt.
-For every pound of boneless meat, you need 1 3/4 teaspoons of Diamond Crystal kosher salt; and for every pound of meat on the bone you need 2 1/8 teaspoons of Diamond Crystal kosher salt.
-Since I’m working with a 3-3 1/2 pound boneless chuck roast today, I used 4 1/4 teaspoons of kosher salt.
-This helps the meat become seasoned all the way through without over salting or under salting.
+I only use Diamond Crystal kosher salt, because the grains are light, flaky, and easy to control; so I follow the guidelines for that specific salt.
+For every pound of boneless meat, you need 1 & 3/4 teaspoons of Diamond Crystal kosher salt, while for every pound of meat on the bone you need 2 & 1/8 teaspoons of Diamond Crystal kosher salt.
+Since I’m working with a 3-3 & 1/2 pound boneless chuck roast today, I used 4 1/4 teaspoons of kosher salt.
+This consequently helps the meat become seasoned all the way through without over salting or under salting.

 Pot roast with carrots and potatoes in a 9x13 baking dish